Netley

-Netley, officially referred to as Netley Abbey, is a village on the south coast of Hampshire, England.
+Netley, officially Netley Abbey, is a village on the south coast of Hampshire, England.
 It is situated to the south-east of the city of Southampton, and flanked on one side by the ruins of Netley Abbey and on the other by the Royal Victoria Country Park.

 Historical development

-As late as 1800, Netley consisted of little other than the ruins of the Abbey, and two villas known as Netley Castle and Netley Lodge.
-Development of the village expanded after the founding of the old Royal Victoria Military Hospital (or Netley Hospital) in 1856, in connection with the Crimean War.
-The hospital was used extensively from 1863 through World War II until its closure in 1979 when it was converted into a country park.
+In 1237, Netley Abbey, after which the village gained its name, was built.
+The site was picked specifically as it met the requirements of the Cistercians that would run it.
+This was specifically that the abbey would be built 'remote from towns', indicating there was little settlement here.

-Earlier, the abbey ruins made Netley a popular excursion from Southampton - both Cassandra Austen and her sister Jane planning excursions there, for example, when staying in the town in 1808.
+In 1536, Netley Abbey was dissolved as part of the Dissolution of the monasteries, with the buildings being converted into a Tudor mansion.
+This was given to Sir William Paulet.
+In 1542 or 1544, Netley Castle was constructed as part of the Device Programme to defend The Solent from French invasions.
+This utilised abandoned parts of the former Abbey, like its water supply and building materials.